Autovía A-92M

-The Autovía A-92M is a local autovía in the community of Andalusia, Spain.
-It is 25 km (15.5 miles) long and runs from the Autovía A-92 at the village of Salinas, a few kilometres east of Archidona, to the Autovía A-45 at Puerto de Las Pedrizas, a few kilometres south of Antequera.
-It is frequently used by drivers travelling between Granada and Málaga (for which the M in its designation stands).
+The Autovía A-92M, officially the Autovía de Estación de Salinas a Villanueva de Cauche, is an autovía in the Province of Málaga, Andalusia, Spain.
+Part of the regional road network of the Junta de Andalucía, it runs 25.87 km from the Autovía A-92 at Estación de Salinas, east of Archidona, to the Autovía A-45 at the Puerto de las Pedrizas, near Antequera.
+It gives traffic between Granada and Málaga a shorter route that bypasses Antequera, and the "M" in its designation stands for Málaga.